sqlmapproject/sqlmap/Usage.md

 * Login to the application with your favourite browser.
 * Get the HTTP Cookie from the browser's preferences or from the HTTP proxy screen and copy to the clipboard.
-* Go back to your shell and run sqlmap by pasting your clipboard as the argument of the option `--cookie`.
+* Go back to your shell and run sqlmap by pasting your clipboard as value of the option `--cookie`.

 Note that the HTTP `Cookie` header values are usually separated by a `;` character, **not** by an `&`. sqlmap can recognize these as separate sets of `parameter=value` too, as well as GET and POST parameters.